 Why a Speech and Language Pathologist?

-A speech-language pathologist is a professional who identifies, assesses, and provides treatment for individuals with speech, language, and swallowing problems.
+A speech-language pathologist is a professional who identifies, assesses, and provides treatment for individuals with speech, language and swallowing problems.
 The Certificate of Clinical Competence (CCC) is granted by the American Speech-Language-Hearing Association (ASHA) in both speech-language pathology and audiology.
 It is the only universally recognized credential for the professions.
 Only individuals who meet specific requirements may obtain the CCC.
 Holders of the CCC must abide by the ASHA Code of Ethics, which incorporates the highest standards of integrity and ethical principles.

-Speech and Language Connections provides assessment and treatment of speech and language skills associated with:
+Assessment and treatment of speech and language skills associated with:

 - Articulation (phonology)